Read-The-Question/rtq-review/src/pages/md/papers/csse--11-plus--maths--2015--sample-paper-2.md

 <div class='question_envelope rag_not_found rag_not_found subquestion'>
 <div class='question subquestion'>

-What is the value on the scale at $A$?
+What is the value on the scale at $A?$

 </div>
 <div class='workings'>